swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 ```

 If you don't specify an image format when attaching an image to a test, the
-testing library infers which format to use based on the preferred name you pass.
+testing library selects the format to use based on the preferred name you pass.

 ### Attach other values